Edward Herrmann: Film

 Herrmann also had a supporting role as William Randolph Hearst in the 2001 film The Cat's Meow, starring Kirsten Dunst as Marion Davies.
 A. O. Scott praised Herrmann as performing "with remarkable emotional agility" while Kevin Thomas noted the resemblance Herrmann had to Hearst as being better than some of his costars.
 Herrmann had a small role as Joseph Breen in the 2004 film The Aviator, being assessed by Rich Drees as joining several actors in making "memorable moments" and cited by Roger Friedman of joining other featured actors in creating "lovely cameos".
 In March 2007, Herrmann had a supporting role in I Think I Love My Wife.
 Kirk Honeycutt lamented Herrmann, along with costars Chris Rock and Steve Buscemi, as character actors "wasted on such lightweight roles."

-In 2011, Herrmann appeared in Bucky Larson: Born to Be a Star, playing a father whose son discovers his previous career.
+In 2011, Herrmann appeared in Bucky Larson: Born to Be a Star, playing Jeremiah Larson, a father whose son Bucky Larson (Nick Swardson) discovers his previous career.
 Robert Abele assessed Herrmann and costar Miriam Flynn as giving "aw-shucks performances".
-In 2012, Herrmann appeared in Treasure Buddies, portraying the film's antagonist.
+In 2012, Herrmann appeared in Treasure Buddies, portraying Philip Wellington, the film's antagonist.
 Herrmann took on the role due to the character being an English villain, allowing him to portray an antagonist with an accent, as well as being able to work with animals and make a film for children.
-The following year, Herrmann had a small role as a doctor in Are You Here.
+The following year, Herrmann had a small role as Dr. Vincent in Are You Here.
 Herrmann's final appearance in a film was The Town That Dreaded Sundown, released in October 2014.
 Gary Collinson wrote that Herrmann and Veronica Cartwright both offered "solid support, although they are a little underused".